1957 New Zealand general election: The election

 The date for the main 1957 election was 30 November.
 1,252,329 people were registered to vote, and turnout was 92.9%.
 This turnout, although only average for the time, was not to be equalled or exceeded until the 1984 election.
 The number of seats being contested was 80, a number which had been fixed since 1902.

 The Labour candidate for Clutha, Bruce Waters, died the day before the general election, and the election there was postponed to 18 January 1958.
+The unusual situation of an electorate vote being delayed due to the death of a candidate did not occur again until the 2023 election.

+The election saw a record number of candidates: 259 individuals representing 13 distinct political parties or affiliations, the highest number since 1935.
+This marked a noticeable increase from the previous election, with four additional candidates and four more political groups contesting the vote.

 Election results

 Party standings

 The 1957 election saw the governing National Party defeated by a narrow two-seat margin.
 It had previously held a ten-seat majority.
 National won a total of thirty-nine seats, while the Labour Party won forty-one.
 In the popular vote, National won 44% to Labour's 48%.
 The Social Credit Party won 7% of the vote, a drop from its previous result of 11%.
 It still won no seats.